Karen is a board-certified reflexologist in practice since 1983 and Florida-

 In 2009, she qualified as a Certified Foot Reflexologist with the Laura Norman Holistic Reflexology Training Programs in Delray Beach.
 According to Florida State Statutes, a massage license is required to practice reflexology in this state so it was back to school!
 In 2012, she graduated from the Florida College of Natural Health in Pompano Beach.
 That being taken care of, she achieved her proudest accomplishment and became a National Board Certified Reflexologist from the American Reflexology Certification Board.

 As a member of the Florida Association of Reflexologists (FAR), Gail is dedicated to the advancement of her practice through the awareness of legislation, sharpening her understanding of the art, science and protocol of reflexology through continuing education, and sharing ideas with other members.
-As Secretary on the Board of Directors, she hopes to be an asset to the team by utilizing business skills learned in a long professional career.
+As Vice President of FAR, she hopes to be an asset to the team by utilizing business skills learned in a long professional career.
 She brings time management skills, attention to detail, the ability to do the right things right, and to get the job done with a cheerful and confident demeanor.

 Current memberships include: